top of page

 became mesmerized by the lost wax casting process and joined Art Castings of Colorado bronze foundry in Loveland as a wax chaser and spruer.
 Upon returning to graduate school, I then experienced the digital revolution in graphic design in upstate New York, subsequently designing and art directing for Rosanne Werner Design Associates and Idea Connections in Rochester, NY.

 Heeding the call of Horace Greeley, I returned to the wild west of Wyoming, and joined a very dynamic art faculty at Northwest College in 1990.
-Since 2000, I have taught graphic design at the University of the Pacific, and chaired, or co-chaired the Department of Art and Graphic Design since 2007.
+Beginning in 2000, I taught graphic design at the University of the Pacific, and chaired, or co-chaired the Department of Art and Graphic Design between 2007 and 2018.
+Following retirement from Pacific in the spring of 2025, I have been looking for that next best thing.

-During the summer of 2010 , I decided to ride my bicycle across the country (BBBA) starting in San Francisco and finishing on the Potomac River in Alexandria, Virginia.
-The following year, I co-founded and co-produced the pageant DeltaFusion exploring the expressive power of integrating Giant Puppets, Culture and Art!
+During the summer of 2010, I decided to ride my bicycle across the country (BBBA) starting in Oakland, CA and finishing on the Potomac River in Alexandria, Virginia.
+The following year, I co-founded and co-produced the pageant DeltaFusion exploring the expressive power of creating Giant Puppets and using story telling to teach us about cultural diversity and community.

-My precocious daughter, Natalie attends SUNY Fredonia in New York and my red-hot smokin’ wife starts kids out on the right track at Oakwood School.
+My precocious daughter, Natalie is pursuing an acting career in New York City and my red-hot smokin’ wife starts kids out on the right track at Oakwood Elementary School.
 She and I reside in Stockton, CA with Jagger the Wonder Dog, and Tilly and Truk the Cats Incredible.

 Neil Young seems to always have had a certain way of expressing things that I tend to agree with.
 Here is one of his recent thought-provoking comments from Waging Heavy Peace.